Developer122436/Settlements/README.md

 The big data was taken from multiple websites and sources.

-Worked on the project with Power BI, DWH, Excel, Python, SQL & MSSQL.
+Worked on the project with Power BI, DAX, DWH, Excel, Python, SQL & MSSQL.

 Project Stages:
 * ETL process